zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 - the user interface must remain responsive at all times
 - the user gets their search results live with every keystroke
 - the user can change book and the search immediate begins returning results for their previous search
-- the above requirements apply to an underpowered machine such as a mobile device

 The difficult part to take particular note of in the requirements is the ability to handle typos and misspellings.
 This explodes the problem complexity as it is not as simple as finding a substring of a paragraph; rather we need to score candidate substrings to find the best match.

 ## Data Flow Plan

-To start with we will write down a scratch file of the observable flow, then later build it out into the application.
+To start with we will put together a simple typescript file proving out the observable flow, then later build it into the application.

 ```ts
 // playground/observable-flow.ts